Aplenzin; Buproban [DSC]; Forfivo XL; Wellbutrin SR; Wellbutrin XL; Wellbutrin [DSC]; Zyban

 - A change in weight without trying.

-- For some brands, you or your child may see the tablet shell in your child’s stool.
+- For some brands, you may see the tablet shell in your stool.
 For these brands, this is normal and not a cause for concern.
-If you have questions, talk with the doctor.
+If you have questions, talk with your doctor.

 You may report side effects to your national health agency.

-- Do not give this drug more often than told.
+- Do not take this drug more often than you are told.
 This may raise the risk of seizures.
-Be sure you know how far apart to give your child’s doses.
+Be sure you know how far apart to take your doses.

-- If your child is not able to sleep, do not give this drug too close to bedtime.
-Talk with the doctor.
+- If you are not able to sleep, do not take this drug too close to bedtime.
+Talk with your doctor.